apache/nuttx/configs/stm32f103-minimum/README.txt

     2016-06-07:  As another experiment, I tried enabling just (1) the file system, (2) the console device, and (3) the upper half serial driver in the minnsh configuration.
-With these changes, NSH should behave better nd we preserve the device driver interface.
+With these changes, NSH should behave better and we preserve the device driver interface.
 I made the following configuration changes:

       Enable the file system: